Alberto Libertazzi

 Alberto Libertazzi (born 1 January 1992) is an Italian professional footballer who plays as a forward for Serie D club Chieri.

 Career

 Juventus

-Libertazzi made his professional debut for Juventus F.C. on December 1, 2010 in a 2010–11 UEFA Europa League game against Lech Poznań.
+Libertazzi made his professional debut for Juventus FC on 1 December 2010 in a 2010–11 UEFA Europa League game against Lech Poznań.

 Novara

 In 2012, he was included in the deal of Stefano Beltrame to Juventus from Novara.
 The 50% registration rights of Libertazzi was valued €450,000, while the 50% registration rights of Beltrame was valued for €750,000.
 Libertazzi signed a three-year contract.
 The co-ownership deal was renewed twice, in 2013, and 2014.
 Libertazzi also spent the whole 2013–14 season on loan, at first to fellow Piedmontese club Pro Vercelli.
 In January 2015 Libertazzi left Novara again for Pontedera.

 In June 2015 Novara acquired Libertazzi outright from Juventus.
 On 14 July he was signed by Siena in a temporary deal.
 On 28 January 2016 the loan was terminated.

 Libertazzi joined Swiss Challenge League side Servette.

 On 29 September 2018, Gozzano signed him and Sampietro for free.

 On 31 July 2019, he signed with Rende.

 On 3 August 2021, he joined to RG Ticino in Serie D.